 Denise Minger is a former vegan and very popular blogger.
-She is well known for her thorough debunking of the china study (the holy bible of veganism).
+She is well-known for her thorough debunking of the China study.

 The video above is her presentation at the 2012 Ancestral Health Symposium, Meet Your Meat: An Objective Look at a Controversial Food.